Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 You will know there is a problem when plants start showing signs of wilting, yellowing, and stunting.
 Additionally, you will notice galls or knots on the roots.

-Either relocate the garden to an area free of harmful nematodes or add beneficial nematodes to help decrease the occurrences.
+Either relocate the garden to an area free of harmful nematodes or add beneficial nematodes to reduce their presence.
 You can also try home remedies to get rid of root-knot nematodes.

 25. Gray Leaf Spot